- Purpose and Background

-Department security managers (department heads or their designee) are responsible for authorizing system access to Banner.
-ITS System Administrators in Database Services will assign that access.
+Department data stewards (department heads or their designee) are responsible for authorizing system access to Banner.
+ITS System Administrators in Administrative Information Systems will assign that access.

-A similar process exists for authorizing access to the course management system (Blackboard), electronic mail and central fileservers.
+A similar process exists for authorizing access to the course management system, email and share file storage.

 ITS should be notified immediately as soon as an employee is terminated.
 The ITS System Administrator will disable all account access for that employee.

 Administrative information is protected through the vigilant use of user-defined passwords.

 - Changed by the user on-line every one hundred and eighty days